 The AHERA Notification herein serves to inform all parents, legal guardians, teachers, administrators and all other employees that the six-month periodic surveillance of asbestos at all buildings, as required by AHERA, was performed in July and January.
-The three-year re-inspection, also required by law, was performed in January of 2019 by a fully accredited Asbestos Inspector from the Genesee Valley Educational Partnership Environmental Health, Safety and Risk Management Office.
+The three-year re-inspection, also required by law, was performed in July 2022 by a fully accredited Asbestos Inspector from the Genesee Valley Educational Partnership Environmental Health, Safety and Risk Management Office.
 All asbestos-containing materials that remain are in good condition and are located in primarily inaccessible areas.
-The next three-year re-inspection is scheduled for January 2022.
 Updated asbestos management plans for each school building are available for review in the Operations & Maintenance Office and through the main office of each building.